This fajita marinade is a delicious blend of chili powder, cumin, and other flavorful spices. This fajita marinade works great for chicken and beef.

 Why this works

-- Easy to find ingredients - you probably have most of the ingredients for this delicious fajita marinade in your pantry already like my simple chicken marinade.
+- Easy to find ingredients - you probably have most of the ingredients for this delicious fajita marinade in your pantry already like my simple chicken marinade or some mojo marinade.
 If you don't it will be pretty easy to find them at the grocery store.

 - Versatile - one of the great things about this fajita marinade is that you can adjust the seasonings to your spice level or your personal palate.
 Be sure you make some delicious Blackstone Chicken Fajitas with this marinade!